FociSolutions/github-foundations/bootstrap/README.md

     * `roles/resourcemanager.folderEditor`
     * `roles/storage.admin`
     * `roles/storage.objectAdmin`
-* Additionally, you either need permissions to impersonate the service account or it to be your service account.

 **Note:** These prerequisites grant extensive permissions within your GCP project and organization.
 Please ensure you understand the implications of assigning these roles and permissions before proceeding.